Yoeori/CardsAgainstDJO/README.md

 Now you need a database for all your users.
 Go to your database and add database.sql from the 'server' folder to your database.
 After that you need to configure a few settings.
-Open the 'server' folder and create a 'config.json'.
+In the main project folder create a 'config.json'.
 Then use the 'config.example.json' to fill your own config and save it with your settings.
 It is recommended to keep the example in case your settings don't work.
 After that everything should be ready to go.